sebabrata-mukherjee/sebabrata-mukherjee.github.io/talks.md

 ### Conference presentations and research seminars

 **2022** <br/>
-- "Photonic Topological Material," International Conference on Condensed Matter & Statistical Physics, Presidency University, Kolkata, 4 May 2022 ()
+- "Photonic Topological Material," International Conference on Condensed Matter & Statistical Physics, Presidency University, Kolkata, 4 May 2022 (Plenary speaker)

 - “Floquet Solitons in Photonic Topological Materials,” as a part of *The Cergy-Warwick Seminar Series* organized by Cergy Universite Paris (CYU) and University of Warwick (presented virtually).
 17 March 2022 (Invited).